lb2003/mvqb/README.md

 ### Result Analysis

-If you are using our provided example abouve, then you will see the folloing outputs in mvqb.txt.
+If you are using our provided example abouve, then you will see the folloing outputs in mvqb.txt. (other files might be a little different)

 ```
 ---------------Example.g a,b,lb_L,lb_R: 0.7 0.7 2 2 --------------